Be part of the new Healthy Hearing conversation

 At Healthy Hearing, we are always looking for new and improved ways to reach people with hearing loss.
 As the leading consumer site for hearing loss and hearing aid information, our mission is to make sure you get the information you need, no matter where you are in your hearing loss journey.
 To that end, we are proud to announce the re-launch of our website, the first major overhaul since 2011.
 Our goal is to make it easier for you to find exactly what you want, when you want it and most importantly to spotlight our important new initiative: encouraging you to “Be part of the conversation” about hearing loss.

 You’ll still find the same helpful information, and some of the same features, paired with a fresh, new look.
-We still have our “Find a professional” section with more than 4700 hearing healthcare clinics across the U.S. listed, and we have more than 10,000 consumer reviews of hearing healthcare clinics, the most anywhere.
+We still have our “Find a clinic” section with more than 4700 hearing healthcare clinics across the U.S. listed, and we have more than 10,000 consumer reviews of hearing healthcare clinics, the most anywhere.
 But those features will be more user-friendly.
 “We wanted to make those features we already have, like our Hearing Help section and our daily report, are easier to navigate to really quickly, so the homepage will have some updates to really highlight those features,” said Dr. Mandy Mroz, director of Healthy Hearing.

 But it’s more than just a facelift; we have completely revamped our consumer guides on hearing loss, hearing aids, tinnitus, assistive listening devices, children's hearing loss and have included a host of helpful graphics, charts and links.
 You’ll find these are the best they have ever been and are more readily available for download, while being optimized for viewing on a tablet or printing off and taking with you.